owncloud/ocis/docs/ocis/deployment/ocis_keycloak.md

   STORAGE_LDAP_BIND_PASSWORD=
   # JWT secret which is used for the storage provider.
 Must be changed in order to have a secure oCIS.
 Defaults to "Pive-Fumkiu4"
   OCIS_JWT_SECRET=
+  # JWT secret which is used for uploads to create transfer tokens.
+Must be changed in order to have a secure oCIS.
+Defaults to "replace-me-with-a-transfer-secret"
+  OCIS_TRANSFER_SECRET=

   ### Keycloak ###
   # Domain of Keycloak, where you can find the management and authentication frontend.
 Defaults to "keycloak.owncloud.test"